EU court rejects VW defence in 'Dieselgate' scandal

 The "device" in question "detects and guarantees that emission limits are observed only when those conditions correspond to those applied during approval procedures", which were different to those during "normal driving conditions", the court added.

-"In order to be justified, the presence of such a device must allow the engine to be protected against sudden and exceptional damage" or a "immediate risks of damage which give rise to a specific hazard," the court noted.
+"In order to be justified, the presence of such a device must allow the engine to be protected against sudden and exceptional damage" or "immediate risks of damage which give rise to a specific hazard," the court noted.

-And the EU emissions law would be "rendered meaningless and deprived of any useful effect" if car makers, such as Volkswagen, were entitled to install such technology "with the sole aim of guarding the engine against clogging", the court said.
+And the EU emissions law would be "rendered meaningless and deprived of any useful effect" if car makers, such as VW, were entitled to install the devices "with the sole aim of guarding the engine against clogging", the court said.

 The ruling harked back to one of the biggest scandals in the EU single market in modern times, known as "Dieselgate".

-It broke in 2015 when the US Environmental Protection Agency detected the cheat devices in Volkswagen vehicles.
+It broke in 2015 when the US Environmental Protection Agency detected the cheat devices in VW vehicles.

 The German company later admitted to fitting them in 11 million cars worldwide, including millions in Europe.

-It has already cost the company €30bn in fines and civil settlements and led to mass-scale vehicle recalls.
+It has already cost the firm €30bn in fines and civil settlements and led to mass-scale vehicle recalls.

-The EU court case stemmed from one in France, in which the Paris prosecutor's office was investigating whether Volkswagen had knowingly deceived its customers.
+The EU court case stemmed from one in France, in which the Paris prosecutor's office was investigating whether VW had knowingly deceived its customers.

-The EU court, earlier this year, also ruled that customers could sue the German firm in their home country, instead of in Germany, facilitating litigation, as the financial and reputational damage from the fiasco continued to drag out.
+The EU court, earlier this year, also ruled that customers could sue the German company in their home countries, instead of in Germany, facilitating litigation, as the financial and reputational harm from the fiasco continued to drag out.

 Dieselgate also implicated German car manufacturer Audi, amid signs of wider abuse in the industry.